 Mexico is the first country where the eCommerce giant Amazon has offered a debit card, because it wants to give the people there a new method to shop online.
 Tweet This!

 Amazon’s product manager in Mexico feels that shoppers who don’t have a credit or debit card will find Amazon Rechargeable a convenient and practical way to use something other than cash as a payment method.
 It is also being said that these easily accessible debit cards will help pull people into the formal economy.
 This step is being seen to bridge the gap between the formal and the informal sector.
 Time will tell if this is a fad or one of the radical eCommerce trends.

-Amazon Rechargeable is backed by MasterCard and Mexican bank Grupo Financiero Banorte, and can be loaded with cash at convenience stores across the country.
+Amazon Rechargeable is backed by MasterCard and Mexican bank Grupo Financiero Banorte.
+Additionally, this card can be loaded with cash at convenience stores across the country.

 According to a recent comScore report, the Amazon app is at the top of the list in the most beloved apps list for millennials.
-The Amazon app is packed with functionalities and allows its users to shop, listen to music, watch movies, and also enjoy capabilities such as Alexa.
+The Amazon app is packed with functionalities.
+For instance, it allows its users to shop, listen to music and watch movies.
+Besides, the users can enjoy capabilities such as Alexa.

 In the list, 35% of the respondents between the ages 18-34 have Amazon as their most preferred app, followed by Gmail, Facebook, Messenger and YouTube – in that order.
 At the bottom of the list is Instagram which is only preferred by 11% of the millennials.
 Alhough selling on Instagram has become one of the growing eCommerce trends, by looking at this study we can comment that Amazon is dominating mCommerce amongst Millennials.